 The graphic above doesn’t include all details for your plan.
-For example, you might want each real estate agent to use a registration code to measure who generated the most traffic, or your goal might be to measure only increased traffic using outside influencers.
+For example, you might want each real estate agent to use a registration code to measure who generated the most traffic, or your goal might be to measure only increased traffic using outside influences.
 Your property goals define your tactics.

 To effectively measure return on investment, you need to focus on the desired outcome.
 Let’s use social media as an example to show you how designing your marketing campaigns for measurement works.
 If you’ve recently deployed new property management software that helps your team respond faster to maintenance requests, your desired outcome might be to repair a less than stellar reputation and improve online reviews.

 - Your first line of action might be to use social media to announce your improved response times (property activity).